-Crock Pot Scalloped Potatoes are easy, cheesy and delicious!
-When those winter carb cravings hit, why not cook up cheesy slow cooker potatoes?
+Crock Pot Scalloped Potatoes are easy, cheesy, and delicious!
+When those winter carb cravings hit, why not cook up cheesy slow-cooker potatoes?

-Ingredients for Slow Cooker Potatoes
+Ingredients for CrockPot Scalloped Potatoes

 How to Make Crock Pot Scalloped Potatoes

-- Thinly slice the peeled potatoes and onion
+- Thinly slice the peeled potatoes and onion *see tip below.

-- Mix cheese and sauce ingredients
+- Mix sauce ingredients.

-- Alternate layers of sliced potato, sliced onion and sauce
+- Alternate layers of sliced potato, sliced onion, and sauce.

-More Slow Cooker Side Dishes
+Slow Cooker Side Dishes

 Crock Pot Scalloped Potatoes